mahajanankur/boxq/docs/contributing.md

-# Contributing to Enterprise SQS
+# Contributing to BoxQ

-Thank you for your interest in contributing to Enterprise SQS! 🚀
+Thank you for your interest in contributing to BoxQ! 🚀

 ## 📋 Table of Contents